hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 8: Landscape, Mobile</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Understand the ways that doing digital history in place shapes the experience; (2) Understand the ways that creating public history materials for use with mobile computing devices differs from developing materials for desktop computing devices.
+  <p><em>After completing the readings and activities in this module you should: (1) Understand the ways that doing digital history in place shapes the experience; (2) Understand the ways that creating public history materials for use with mobile computing devices differs from developing materials for desktop computing devices.</em></p>

-  Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
-But, each week you will need to write a blog post offering an update on your progress on your project.</blockquote>
+  <p><em>Remember, this is a flex week, so you can complete it at any time before April 1, 2024.
+But, each week you will need to write a blog post offering an update on your progress on your project.</em></p>
   <h3>Readings and Activities</h3>
   <ul>
    <li>"Virtual Reality is a big trend in museums, but what are the best examples of museums using VR?" by Charlotte Coates</li>